Our design team are frequently asked to assist regarding design challenges/requirements:

 Design for small screens (smartphones)

-If your campaign analytics show that the majority of email recipients are opening and reading your company emails on their smartphones and tablets, then your email signature and marketing campaigns must follow below requirement:
+If your campaign analytics show that the majority of email recipients are opening and reading your company emails on their smartphones and tablets, then your email signature and marketing campaigns must follow the below requirement:

 - Max.
 320px design width.